MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 If a parameter occurs multiple times, the last occurrence wins.

-Boolean values can be written as on/off, yes/no or true/false.

 Implementations MUST understand the square brackets IPv6-literal syntax ([RFC3986 Section 3.2.2][rfc3986host]).
 For example, `monetdb://[2001::2a]:12345/demo` MUST be parsed even if they underlying platform does not support IPv6.

-According to the RFC, IPv4 and IPv6 addresses are not percent-encoded but regular host names are.
-However, implementations MAY choose to ignore this distinction and percent-decode everything if that is more convenient.
+According to RFC 3986, IPv4 and IPv6 addresses are not percent-encoded but regular host names are.
+In MonetDB URLs however, if an implementation encounters a percent-encoded IP number, it MAY decode and accept it, but it MAY also reject it, whatever is more convenient.
-Similarly, when presented with a percent-encoded port implementations MAY choose to percent-decode it and see if this results in a suitable decimal number even though the RFC says that the port is not supposed to be percent encoded.

-TODO BEFORE 1.0: when we have a number of working implementations, say pymonetdb, jdbc and libmapi, revisit the allowances above to see if they are really needed.
-If all the platforms URL parsers do a great job it may not be needed.

 [rfc3986percent]: https://datatracker.ietf.org/doc/html/rfc3986#section-2.1
 [rfc3986host]: https://datatracker.ietf.org/doc/html/rfc3986#section-3.2.2